 It’s not approximate; it’s exact.

-The domain was registered early in 2014, but I only became aware it’s existence today.
+The domain was registered early in 2014, but I only became of aware its existence today.
 The site is a birther site called “WOBC2.com.”
 It prominently promotes the Sheriff’s Kit, a collection of videos from former sheriff Joe Arpaio’s Cold Case Posse that purport to show proof that Obama’s birth certificate is a forgery.
 The site’s icon is IIRC the same one that appeared on the now-defunct Cold Case Posse website that comes from the Joomla content management system; however to my mildly experienced eye, the site appears to be hand-coded rather than content managed.
 The author’s name in the HTML source is “Bill.”

 The prominent topic of the site is the most recent offering from former (oh, I love typing that word) sheriff Joe Arpaio and Mike Zullo.
 Videos and interviews are featured.
 As we all know, the centerpiece of Zullo’s claim is that 9 aspects of Obama’s birth certificate are identical to a certificate from another Hawaiian born the same month.
 The degree of similarity asserted by Zullo has been challenged by me and in more detail by others; however, on WOBC2 site I found new evidence of similarity, evidence that is not easily dismissed.

-That image looks remarkably similar to another that appears here on my web site.
+That image looks remarkably similar to another that appears here on my website.
 That file is named BasketWeave2.jpg and appears below:

 Lest anyone think that I am manufacturing evidence, I have made each image link to a copy of it at the Wayback Machine, mine way back in 2012.